 From my own experience, often workers have a lot of negative things to say about conditions, processes or specific aspects such as the software they’re forced to use at work.
 I’ve been working with EX since 2012, when I used the Technology Acceptance Model (TAM) during my PhD to measure the user acceptance of an application I designed.
 In 2015 I was working with EX, even though at that time we didn’t call it EX, it was simply UX of employees.
 Staff working for train operating companies in the UK had their journeys mapped and their personas created as part of the Closer project.
 Reports and examples of activities can be seen here on this website such as the employee personas or crew journey maps.

 Recently I was working for the West Midlands Fire Service conducting research projects to understand EX in relation to specific services they provide.
 Firefighters are responsible for the emergency response in case of fire, but there is also a range of additional services to perform.
 For example, they conduct audits of commercial properties, give advice to vulnerable businesses, visit households at risk, and collect information about the safety of tall buildings (especially crucial after Grenfell).

 While doing these offline activities, they have to interact with several digital services, where they consult information and input data collected from these visits.
 It was necessary to understand their activities and requirements for the systems and devices they have to use in context.
 Sometimes they are visiting businesses with tablets, or travelling to incidents using a mobile device docked in the fire engine, or inputing data via desktop computers at their stations.

 This work was part of a multidisciplinary team comprising of designers, an in-house development team and business analysts.
-As a UX researcher my role is to understand their experiences taking in consideration the safety and emergency aspect of their work.
+As a UX researcher my role was to understand user experiences of firefighters and commanders, taking in consideration the safety and emergency aspect of their work.